-- Population and health policy factors such as increased fertility rates and greater survival amongst very premature babies inevitably result in a higher number of children with disabilities. - The identification of disabilities in young children is also rising.
-This may reflect improved skills in earlier detection of some disabilities, but could also represent an actual increased incidence. - In addition, there have been continuing shifts in community attitudes and expectations for more equitable and inclusive support provisions for children with disabilities. - All of these factors are leading to greater demand for both specialist services and support for enrolment within universal ECEC services.
+- Population and health policy factors such as increased fertility rates and greater survival amongst very premature babies inevitably result in a higher number of children with disabilities. - The identification of disabilities in young children is rising.
+This may reflect improved skills in earlier detection of some disabilities, but could also represent an actual increased incidence. - In addition, there have been continuing shifts in community attitudes and expectations for more equitable and inclusive support provisions for children with disabilities. - In Western Australia, some families have a parent working a "fly-in, fly-out" roster, where they may be away from the family home full-time for weeks at a time; this has a significant impact upon family life. - There continues to be the challenges of supporting families with unique needs including families where parents have separated, and refugee families.

+• All of these factors are leading to greater demand for both specialist services and support for enrolment within universal ECEC services.